lechmazur/emergent_collusion/README.md

 ## **Operational Legal Risk & Operator Accountability**

-The emergent behavior of the agents introduces significant operational risk, as their strategies could be viewed as direct violations of established laws.
-The actions the models developed—such as explicit agreements on price floors and coordinating who would win trades—are not minor infractions.
-These behaviors closely mirror activities like **price-fixing** and **market allocation**, which are prohibited under **antitrust laws** such as the Sherman Act in the United States.
-Such actions could attract severe scrutiny from regulators, leading to significant financial penalties and brand damage.
+When an AI agent starts setting price floors or deciding who wins each trade, it is effectively running a cartel.
+That behaviour—price-fixing, market allocation, bid–ask choreography—is illegal under antitrust rules like the U.S. Sherman Act and similar laws worldwide.
+Regulators do not care whether the scheme was dreamed up by a person or by code; if customers are over-charged, investigations, fines, and civil lawsuits follow, along with the reputational hit of being branded “anti-competitive.”

 This creates a challenging scenario for any operator.
 Strong arguments could be made that the deploying organization is accountable for the outcomes produced by its agent, especially when that agent is acting to fulfill a core business directive like *"maximize cumulative profit across the whole trading session"*.
-Deploying such a system without sufficient guardrails raises questions of operational oversight and could create significant legal exposure for the organization.
+Deploying such a system without sufficient guardrails raises questions of operational oversight and could create legal exposure for the organization.

 ---